 Using Microsoft Word Templates and Macros to Produce Large Print, Braille and Electronic Text

-This two-day workshop will provide comprehensive training on a collection of templates and macros for Microsoft Word for producing braille and large print for paper or electronic devices such as iPads or computers.
+As part of the BEST Grant’s goals to support the production of quality accessible materials for students who are blind and visually impaired, BEST is offering a training focused on creating braille and large print materials.
+This online 4-session training will provide comprehensive training on a collection of templates and macros for Microsoft Word for producing braille and large print for paper or electronic devices such as iPads or computers.
 The templates and macros are limited to Windows versions of Microsoft Word (versions 2013, or 2016, 2019, and 365).
 Participants will receive the templates and macros for use at home or school or for commercial large print production.

 Jerry Whittaker, AT&AEM Center Technical Assistance Consultant